egehanyorulmaz/code-design-patterns/README.md

 Behavioral design patterns are concerned with the responsibility and interaction between objects, promoting loose coupling and flexibility.

 ### Examples
 - **Observer Pattern:** Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated.
+Commonly known as the Publish-Subscribe pattern.
 - **Strategy Pattern:** Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+- **State Pattern**: Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 ## Structural Patterns